-A Transition to Retirement pension is a facility that enables you to access your superannuation savings, prior to retirement, regardless of your employment status, but only after you've reached your preservation age.
+A Transition to Retirement pension is a facility that enables you to access your superannuation savings, prior to retirement but only after you've reached your preservation age.

 Offering most of the same features as an account based pension, a Transition to Retirement pension differs in that you can access your savings while still employed - on a full or part-time basis - after reaching your preservation age.
 However, there are restrictions on making lump sum withdrawals or commuting Transition to Retirement pensions which are outlined below, and generally investment earnings will be taxed.